Childcare Subsidy FAQ

 How do I access the subsidy funds?

 The subsidy is a reimbursement arrangement, which means that you pay for any eligible expenses first and then submit your expenses for reimbursement.
-Childcare subsidy funds are added to your dependent care FSA through BASIC pacific.
+Childcare subsidy funds are added to your dependent care FSA through BRI.
 You do not receive your full childcare subsidy amount for the year in one lump sum.
 Rather, you receive a portion of the reimbursement during each pay period, depending on your employee type, each month.
-You will receive your payments from BASIC pacific via check or direct deposit, depending on how you set up the reimbursement.
+You will receive your payments from BRI via check or direct deposit, depending on how you set up the reimbursement.
 The maximum monthly amount that you will be able to receive reimbursement for each month cannot exceed the amount that you are eligible for each month.

 How will I know when my account is funded, and how often is it funded?